dwoolworth/encyml/README.md

 # `encyml` Kubernetes YAML Base64 Encode Secrets Data
-Using SOPS and Age creates an interesting problem when generating or modifying an existing encrypted secrets file.
+Using SOPS and Age with Helm creates an interesting problem when generating or modifying an existing encrypted secrets file.
 When defining YAML secrets in a YAML file, they must be base64 encoded.
 This prompts developers and managers to manually encode the secrets prior to pasting them into the YAML file.
 It can be mistakenly done like this:

 ```bash
 $ echo "secret-value-needing-to-be-encoded" | base64